-Our operating expenses consist of (i) research and development expenses, (ii) sales and marketing expenses, (iii) general and administrative expenses, and (iv) assets impairment loss.
+Our operating expenses consist of (i) research and development expenses, (ii) sales and marketing expenses, (iii) general and administrative expenses, and (iv) assets impairment loss, net.
 The following table sets forth the components of our operating expenses by amounts and percentages of our revenues for the periods presented:

-For the Year Ended December 31, 201 .5 201 .6 201 7 (in thousands of US\$, except for percentages) % of % of % of Amount Revenues Amount Revenues Amount Revenues Research and development expenses 35,762 34.1 61,169 43.4 66,947 33.2 Sales and marketing expenses 12,411 11.8 14,601 10.4 19,888 9.8 General and administrative expenses 28,619 27.3 26,010 18.4 36,517 18.1 Assets impairment loss 13,556 6.7 Total 76,792 73.2 101,780 72.2 136,908 67.8
+For the Year Ended December 31,

+2016 2017 2018

+US\$ % US\$ % US\$ %

+(in thousands, except for percentages)

+Research and development expenses 61,169 43.4 66,947 33.2 76,763 33.1

+Sales and marketing expenses 14,601 10.4 19,888 9.8 35,322 15.2

+General and administrative expenses 26,010 18.4 36,517 18.1 40,833 17.6

+Assets impairment loss, net 13,556 6.7 6,348 2.7

+Total 101,780 72.2 136,908 67.8 159,266 68.6

 Research and development expenses.
 Research and development expenses consist primarily of salaries and benefits for our research and development personnel.
 Expenditures incurred during the research phase are expensed as incurred.
 Expenditures incurred for the development of the acceleration products prior to the establishment of technological feasibility are expensed when incurred.
-We expect our research and development expenses to increase in the near term as we continue to expand our research and development team to develop new products and update existing products, particularly as we plan to continue devoting resources in the development of our cloud computing services and the development and updating of our mobile products.
+We expect our research and development expenses to increase in the short term as we need to retain talents and expand our research and development team to develop new products and update existing products, particularly our cloud computing services, blockchain technology, and our mobile products.

 Sales and marketing expenses.
 Sales and marketing expenses consist primarily of salaries, sales commissions and benefits for our sales and marketing personnel and marketing and promotional expenses.
-We expect our sales and marketing expenses to increase in the near term as we expect to hire additional sales personnel and invest in brand enhancement efforts and the promotion of our products, particularly as we plan to increase our efforts in promoting our cloud computing services, and Mobile Xunlei.
+We expect our sales and marketing expenses to increase in the short term as we expect to invest in brand enhancement efforts and the promotion of our products, particularly as we plan to increase our efforts in promoting our cloud computing services, blockchain services and Mobile Xunlei.

 General and administrative expenses.
 General and administrative expenses consist primarily of salaries and benefits, professional service fees and other administrative expenses.
-We expect our general and administrative expenses to increase in the near term as our business continues to grow.
+We expect our general and administrative expenses to increase in the short term as we expect our business to continue to grow.

-Assets impairment loss.
-Assets impairment loss consists of assets written-offs after impairment and recoverability assessment.
-The assets impairment was related to (i) the impairment loss on the purchaser's payment of the last installment (20%) of the purchase price of Xunlei Kankan, which we disposed of in July 2015, (ii) the impairment loss of other receivables and prepayments we paid on behalf of Xunlei Kankan, and (iii) a one-off impairment loss on intangible assets from a prior acquisition of Kuaipan Personal.
+Assets impairment loss, net.
+Assets impairment loss, net consists of assets written-offs after impairment and recoverability assessment, net of recovered amount of impaired assets.
+The assets impairment in 2018 was related to (i) an impairment loss of accounts receivable related to cloud computing business, (ii) an impairment loss of other receivable from an investee company, and (iii) recovered amount of last installment of Xunlei Kankan purchase price.